 To Improve Trust in Government, Citizens Want Lawmakers and Officials to Play by the Same Rules as Everyone Else

-In addition to the shared belief in the need for greater accountability in government, there is also widespread belief that government information belongs to the public (85-7 believe-do not believe, 60% strongly believe); secretive decision-making is harmful to democracy (81-7 believe-do not believe, 52% strongly believe); and government information belongs to the public.
-(87-7 believe-do not believe, 60% strongly believe).
+In addition to the shared belief in the need for greater accountability in government, there is also widespread belief that government information belongs to the public (85-7 believe-do not believe, 60% strongly believe) and secretive decision-making is harmful to democracy (81-7 believe-do not believe, 52% strongly believe).